rubensworks/Workshop-Semantics2025-SemDev/content/format.md

 In the morning, we will have an invited talk (from Hannah Bast on the QLever SPARQL engine, pending invitation).
 Afterwards, accepted software talks will be presented.
+In the afternoon, the workshop will be more focused towards open discussions and interaction.
-In the afternoon, accepted software demos will be held, followed by the accepted discussion topics.
+During this time, accepted software demos will be held in parallel with the accepted discussion topics.
+Depending on the number of discussion topics, we will split the group into breakout sessions.
+Each software demos will have a dedicated booth which the workshop participants can visit during or in-between the breakout sessions